Iain Picton: Tory Reform Group

 In 1986 Picton criticised the Conservative Government's reluctance to join other Commonwealth countries in imposing sanctions against South Africa.
 Speaking on behalf of the Tory Reform Group.
 The Associated Press reported: "The Tory Reform Group, to the left of Mrs. Thatcher in her governing Conservative Party, joined those pressuring the prime minister to reverse herself and approve tough sanctions against South Africa at a meeting of seven Commonwealth nations next week."
-Picton was quoted as saying; "...economic, strategic and political interests all require us to impose substantial sanctions against South Africa.
+Picton was quoted as saying; "...economic, strategic and political interests all require us to impose substantial sanctions against South Africa".

 Combatting the SDP

 In 1987 Picton published a Tory Reform Group pamphlet: Building One Nation: why the 'Alliance' has nothing to offer', a detailed argument why One Nation Tories should remain the Conservative Party to realise their objectives and not join the SDP.

 Lambeth Council

-Iain Picton stood as a Conservative Candidate in the 1982 Lambeth Council elections and was elected for the St Leonard's Ward with a majority of 1,200 votes over his nearest challenger (SDP).
+Iain Picton stood as a Conservative Candidate in the 1982 Lambeth Council elections and was elected for St Leonard's Ward with a majority of 1,200 votes over his nearest challenger (SDP).
 Picton served one term as Councillor and was succeeded as Conservative Councillor for the St Leonard's ward by John Bercow.